cristian-encalada/holbertonschool-system_engineering-devops/web_infrastructure_design/0-simple_web_stack.md

 - __What is a server__

 A `server` is a piece of computer hardware or software that provides functionality for other programs or devices, called `clients`

+A server can be `physical` or `virtual`.
+A server runs an OS (operating system).

+The large fraction of computers operated by large internet companies—​like Facebook, Google, Microsoft, or Twitter—​are located in `data centers`. __Data centers__ are specifically designed to hold large numbers of computers.

 - __What is the role of the domain name__